 A one per cent profit increase is the key to good farming and Grains Research and Development Corporation (GRDC) is driving the future of these gains.

-This is according to Beverley grower Duncan Young who will be appearing in the GRDC panel event services "Farming, the Key to Australia's Future" in Geraldton on Thursday, March 31.
+This is according to Beverley grower Duncan Young who will be appearing in the GRDC panel event services "Farming, the Key to Australia's Future" in Geraldton tonight.

 Mr Young, who is also the WAFarmers Grains Council president, believes WA growers can find the answers to their farming needs just by looking closely at the research and development (R&D) work being done in their area.